NutBerry/stack/docs/FAQ.md

 ## Does it limit the amount of computation in a transaction, or the amount of storage in a contract?

-It does limit the computation amount and the number of storage writes per transaction, limits are dynamic and depends on the Layer-1 block gas limit.
+It does limit the computation amount and the number of storage-writes per transaction, limits are dynamic and depends on the Layer-1 block gas limit.
 The node and/or the Bridge will provide helper functions in the future to easily validate a transaction.

 However, NutBerry can support much greater computational demands in the future if that becomes a necessary for developers.